worldbank/data-archivist-guide/docs/index.md

 hero:
   name: Quick Reference Guide for Data Archivists
   text: IHSN / World Bank
-  tagline: Guidelines to document a micro-dataset in compliance with DDI and DCMI metadata standards using the World Bank Metadata Editor.
+  tagline: Guidelines to document a micro-dataset in compliance with DDI-C and DCMI metadata standards using the World Bank Metadata Editor.
   image:
     src: /media/image1.png
     alt: IHSN